adobe/vscode-helix/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something

 ## Known Issues

 Calling out known issues can help limit users opening duplicate issues against your extension.

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

-## Contributing

-If you have suggestions for how the helix bot could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.

-For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## Licensing